Vegan Oreo Cake

 - Place one cake layer on a serving plate.
 Spread or pipe around 1 cup of frosting on the cake.
 Place the remaining cake on top.
 Spread or pipe the frosting on the top and sides of the cake.

 - Optional: Use a spoon or a piping bag with a small round nozzle to drizzle the chocolate ganache down the sides of the cake.
 Pipe the remaining vanilla frosting on top of the cake.
-Decorate the top and sides of the cake with oreo cookies and cookie crumbs.
+Decorate the top and sides of the cake with Oreo cookies and cookie crumbs.

 - Slice the cake and serve.
 Store leftovers in an airtight container or loosely covered in plastic wrap for 2 days at room temperature, 3 days in the fridge or up to 1 month in the freezer.
+If you chill the cake, make sure you let it come to room temperature for 1-2 hours before serving.

 Notes